Where

 School Accreditation

 The Non-Public Postsecondary Education Commission (NPEC) has approval and licensing authority for consumer protection by regulating the operations of private degree-granting institutions, postsecondary vocation-technical programs, and proprietary schools.
 NPEC also provides authorization for certificate-granting proprietary schools.
-In addition, it licenses and approves approximately 150 schools on an annual basis.
+In addition, it licenses and approves approximately 150 schools annually.

-They maintain a database of all schools licensed in Georgia, which is currently over 350.
+They maintain a database of all schools licensed in Georgia, currently over 350.
 However, neither Vino Venue nor the Atlanta Wine School is listed.
-This is all too common for WSET schools to lean heavily on WSET accreditation, which we feel is too weak: such accreditation is unlikely to stand up to scrutiny from a state agency.
+This is all too common for WSET schools to lean heavily on WSET accreditation, which we feel is too weak: such certification is unlikely to stand up to scrutiny from a state agency.

 2 Reviews for Vino Venue